almerlucke/FCOverlayViewController/README.md

                                        animated:YES
                                      completion:nil];

-If you want to present view controllers on at a time you can also use the queueOverlayWithViewController class methods.
+If you want to present view controllers one at a time you can also use the queueOverlayWithViewController class methods.

     AlertViewController *alertController = [[AlertViewController alloc] init];